Samuel McRoberts (United States Army officer)

 Major General Samuel McRoberts (December 20, 1868 – September 8, 1947) was an American attorney, businessman, and U.S. Army officer.
 He was notable for his success as a manager with the Armour corporation, and an executive and board of directors member for numerous other corporations and banks.
 During World War I, he was commissioned as a major and promoted to brigadier general as one of several business leaders who were recruited to government and military service in order to provide guidance and advice on the acquisition and production of war materiel.
 McRoberts continued to serve in the Organized Reserve even after retiring from business in 1925, and provided input to the War Department on the equipping of the Army until retiring as a major general in 1938.

 Early life

-Samuel McRoberts was born on December 20, 1868 in Malta Bend, Missouri to Alexander Highlander McRoberts, a farmer, and Ellen (née Sisk) McRoberts.
-His grandparents were Alexander and Nancy (née Donnell) McRoberts, and his great grandfather was Samuel McRoberts, who came to Virginia from Scotland during the American Revolutionary War.
+Samuel McRoberts was born on December 20, 1868, in Malta Bend, Missouri, to Alexander Highlander McRoberts, a farmer, and Ellen (née Sisk) McRoberts.
+His grandparents were Alexander and Nancy (née Donnell) McRoberts, and his great-grandfather was Samuel McRoberts, who came to Virginia from Scotland during the American Revolutionary War.
 He attended Baker University, where he received an A.B. degree in 1891 and an M.A. in 1894.
-He graduated from the University of Michigan in 1893 with an bachelor of laws and was admitted to the bar.
+He graduated from the University of Michigan in 1893 with a bachelor of laws and was admitted to the bar.